 Our quickness to judge without having the full story can be harmful and counterproductive.
 Many Islamic terrorists are sane and motivated by beliefs and ideas.
-However it is naive to assume that none of them have mental health problems and that none of the problems can be solved by using a proactive mental health approach targeting vulnerable candidates and alienated Muslim youth.
-It is dangerous to assume all violence caused by Muslims is terrorism, and it is foolish to assume that all massacres caused by white Americans can be explained away by mental illness.
+However it is naive to assume that none of them have mental health problems and that none of the threats can be solved by using a proactive mental health approach targeting vulnerable candidates and alienated Muslim youth.
+It is dangerous to assume all violence caused by Muslims is terrorism and it is foolish to assume that all massacres caused by white Americans can be explained away by mental illness.
 Each episode of mass violence needs to be judged and analyzed on its own, within its own context.

 Knowing if a massacre is caused by a mental breakdown, by a serial killer, or by an ideological motive is essential to understanding and preventing future attacks.
 Knowing why massacres are happening is crucial to knowing how to stop them.
 If the violence is seemingly random, or influenced primarily by mental disorders, the appropriate proactive measures need to be implemented to reduce these outbursts.
 Such as better mental health awareness and training or with legislative policy such as better vetting for firearm sales.
 If the problem is due to a specific terrorist cell targeting a religious or ethnic group, then the strategies to reduce the violence can be very different.
 This can include programs to reduce youth radicalization, tightening immigration, restricting access to terrorist recruiting tools, infiltrating dangerous political groups, the surveillance of potential threats, and many more tangible strategy decisions.
 Different actions plans are required for the different types of massacres and therefor categorizing and defining them correctly is important.
 However this is not always simple, or even achievable.